The 5 Whys of Risk Analysis

 Posted on March 9, 2022 | in Operational Risk

-There’s the famous (but true) trope of a child asking an adult “Why?” repeatedly, even after they’re given an answer.
+What is the 5 Whys method of risk analysis?
+The best way to understand it might be by thinking about the famous (but true) trope of a child asking an adult “Why?” repeatedly, even after they’re given an answer.

 “Tie your shoes.”